 Talking about Shrine of Memories, I got Discord message pings from someone on one of the Reddit-based Discord servers I (used to actively) hang out in, the /r/chihayafuru server (based on the anime).
 Turns out this person, going by the alias Bodhi, had written a fanfic story based on some of the personas of the people in the Discord server that he had met when he was more active there, and (vaguely) some anime titles that he likes.
-It’s no Pulitzer, and probably shouldn’t even really be broadcast out to the larger world in general since it’s full of silly inside jokes that will make no sense to anyone else outside the community, and it’s probably something he’ll look back at in 5-10 years and cringe a bit like we all do, but it did trigger some old memories of similar communities, friends, and stories from the past.
+It’s no Pulitzer, probably shouldn’t even really be broadcast out to the larger world in general since it’s full of silly inside jokes that will make no sense to anyone else outside the community, and it’s probably something he’ll look back at in 5-10 years and cringe a bit like we all do when looking back at our own earlier writings, but it did trigger some old memories of similar communities, friends, and stories from the past.

 This is noteworthy not only because this is the second fanfic story that he’s written (this is the first), but also because I remember some other similar tribute-type characterizations being written when I was active in the /r/girlgamers Discord server about, oh, 6 years ago.
 I dug out the old (collaborative) document and found that it was not much more than literal character descriptions.
 However, the important part of having that document is that I had since long forgotten most of those names in the intervening years, and just looking at that document alone brought back a rush of familiar sensations.